-NOTE: Due to the design of this coolant pump, a special filling and bleeding procedure is implemented for service.
-Refer to WORKSHOP HINTS for more information.
+Note: Due to the design of this coolant pump, a special filling and bleeding procedure is implemented for service.
+Refer to the "Workshop Hints" section in this training module for more detailed information.
+Also refer to the relevant repair instructions in group 17.
+Refer to WebTIS for the most updated version of the repair manual.